← Back to Blog

 Security Considerations

-2. FTPS Disabled: We disable FTPS to reduce attack surface
+2. FTPS Disabled: We're disabling FTPS to reduce attack surface - one less thing to worry about

-3. Managed Identity: We use system-assigned managed identity
+3. Managed Identity: We're using system-assigned managed identity - way better than storing secrets

-4. HTTP/2 Enabled: We enable HTTP/2 for better performance
+4. HTTP/2 Enabled: We've got HTTP/2 for better performance - your users will thank you

-5. VNet Integration Ready: We enable VNet routing for network isolation
+5. VNet Integration Ready: We're enabling VNet routing for network isolation - because who doesn't love a good network boundary?

 Applying the Configuration